Serenity0204/My-Projects-List/README.md

 # My Projects List

-This repository contains a collection of C++ projects that I've worked on.
+This repository contains a collection of projects that I've worked on.
 Each project is contained in its own directory along with a brief description of the project and its purpose.
 Feel free to explore the projects that interest you!

 ## C++